Arthur Hill (Canadian actor): Career

-In 1956, he appeared as an accused murderer in episode 17 of Colonel March of Scotland Yard, an English/American production starring Boris Karloff.
+In 1956, he appeared as an accused murderer in episode 17 of Colonel March of Scotland Yard, a British ITV television series starring Boris Karloff.
 Hill's Broadway theatre debut was in the 1957 revival of Thornton Wilder's The Matchmaker, playing Cornelius Hackl.
 In 1963, Hill received the Tony Award for Best Dramatic Actor for his portrayal of George in the original Broadway production of Who's Afraid of Virginia Woolf?
 Other Broadway credits include Ben Gant in the original production of Look Homeward, Angel (1957), All the Way Home (1960), Something More!
 (1964), and More Stately Mansions (1967).

 Hill starred as the villain opposite Paul Newman's private eye in the 1966 mystery thriller Harper.
 In The Andromeda Strain (1971), Hill played Dr. Jeremy Stone.
-Other film work includes The Ugly American (1963), Harper (1966), Petulia (1968), The Chairman (1969), The Killer Elite (1975), Futureworld (1976), an uncredited role in A Bridge Too Far (1977), and narration of Something Wicked This Way Comes (1983).
+Other film work included The Ugly American (1963), Petulia (1968), The Chairman (1969), The Killer Elite (1975), Futureworld (1976), A Bridge Too Far (1977), and the narration of Something Wicked This Way Comes (1983).

 Hill's television work includes the 1964 television drama The Reporter.
 He also appeared in several television episodes in 1966 and 1967, including: Mission Impossible episode "The Carriers", the Voyage to the Bottom of the Sea episode "The Monster from the Inferno", The F.B.I. episode "Flight to Harbin", and The Invaders episode "The Leeches".

 From 1971 to 1974, Hill starred as lawyer Owen Marshall in the television series Owen Marshall, Counselor at Law.
 Another of his television roles was Grandpa Lansford Ingalls on Little House on the Prairie (1976).

 Hill appeared in the 1984 pilot episode of Murder, She Wrote and reprised his role in 1990.
 His final role was as a governor in the 1990 Columbo episode "Agenda for Murder".